Habitat: Lowland to mountain forests

 In the wild: The tiger is a solitary animal.
 A male will control a territory that contains a number of females.
 Tigers mark their territories by spraying scent on trees or bushes.

 Threats: Tigers have been poached for their body parts which are used in traditional medicine.
 Habitat destruction is also a major threat to their survival.
 There are now estimated to be fewer than 400 Sumatran Tigers left in the wild.

 Did you know?
-Of the eight subspecies of tiger that once roamed the Earth, only five are left.
+Of the nine subspecies of tiger that once roamed the Earth, only six are left.
 The Javan, Bali and Caspian Tigers all became extinct in the twentieth century.
 In total, there are as few as 3,200 tigers left in the wild.

 Sumatran Tigers are excellent swimmers.
 When they hunt, they often chase hoofed animals into the water.
 Because of their hoofs, the animals can’t swim very well and are easier to catch.